Multi-cloud Network Visibility

 - Resiliency – You can run applications or store data on multiple clouds to ensure continuous availability in the event of a service outage.

-A couple of things to keep in mind in a multi-cloud environment: First is that built-in cloud monitoring tools are vendor specific and won’t provide multi-cloud or even hybrid visibility you need.
+A couple of things to keep in mind in a multi-cloud network environment: First is that built-in cloud monitoring tools are vendor specific and won’t provide multi-cloud or even hybrid visibility you need.
 For example, you cannot use AWS CloudWatch to monitor Azure, nor will it provide visibility across your on-premises applications.

 Secondly, because the built-in cloud monitoring tool resides within the IaaS infrastructure, if the service goes down, you lose visibility.
 You can no longer rely on this tool to do any sort of troubleshooting or security monitoring to ensure your data is safe from attack.